If you really want to play baseball properly, you will need to get the best baseball gloves you can afford.

 This really seems professional, in feel, durability, and performance.
 It’s been handcrafted to the highest standards so that pros can use this.

-In fact, pros like Chase Utley were consulted for the design of the glove.
+In fact, pros like Chase Utley who is a partner of Marucci fielding gloves were consulted for the design of the glove.

 The H-web design lets you track fly balls more easily.